inform-us/requirements_specifications/rules/map.md

 ### GENERATE LABEL FOR 1 HOUR EPOCH & DISCARD ‘IN’-ELIGIBLE HOURS

-2.If more than one MAP reading in a one hour epoch, take last reading and discard others
+2. If more than one MAP reading in a one hour epoch, take last reading and discard others

 3. Discard the following hour epoch labels:
    - ‘n/a’ (not on vasopressor therapy)